Let's discover the exciting world that opens when you change your guitar from standard to an alternate tuning.

 Changing into Drop D increases the interval between the two lowest strings from a perfect fourth to a perfect fifth.

-The guitar has historically been tuned to fourths.
 A fourth is simply the interval that separates four notes and can be calculated by counting the letters between the notes.
 For example, A, B, C, D gives us four letters, so the interval between A and D is a fourth.

 The intervals, or the distances between the notes of the individual strings, starting from the thickest string (lowest pitch) to the thinnest string (highest pitch), are as follows: